1st Weather Group: History

 The 1st Weather Group starts as the Far East Air Forces Weather Group in October 1944.
-In September 1945, the 1st WXG was assigned to the 43rd Weather Wing and later that year to the Headquarters Army Air Forces Weather Service.
-They were inactivated in 1948, and reactivated and assigned to the Air Weather Service at Offutt AFB through the Military Air Transport Service from 1952 to 1956, after which they were again inactivated.
-The group reactivated once again under the 1st Weather Wing from 1966 to 1972 at Tan Son Nhut AB, Vietnam.
+In September 1945, the 1st Group was assigned to the 43rd Weather Wing and later that year to the Headquarters Army Air Forces Weather Service.
+They were inactivated in 1948, and reactivated and assigned to the Air Weather Service at Offutt Air Force Base through the Military Air Transport Service from 1952 to 1956, after which they were again inactivated.
+The group reactivated once again under the 1st Weather Wing from 1966 to 1972 at Tan Son Nhut Air Base, Vietnam.
 The most recent period of activation was at Fort McPherson, Ga., from 1992 to 1994 under the Air Combat Command.

-The Group was distinguished with service and campaign streamers from World War II and Vietnam.
-They also earned four outstanding unit awards and the Republic of Vietnam Gallantry Cross.
+The group (military unit)group was distinguished with service and campaign streamers from World War II and Vietnam.
+They also earned four Air Force Outstanding Unit Awards and the Republic of Vietnam Gallantry Cross.

-The realignment began with the reactivation of the 1st Weather Group, at Offutt AFB, Neb., 25 May.
-The 1st WXG continues its long and decorated history of providing weather products and service to Air Force and Army units, and is now part of the Air Force Weather Agency.
+The realignment began with the reactivation of the 1st Weather Group at Offutt Air Force Base, Neb., 25 May.
+The 1st WXG provides weather products and service to Air Force and Army units, and is part of the Air Force Weather Agency.

 The 15th Operational Weather Squadron, Scott Air Force Base, Illinois, was the first operational weather squadron to align under the newly formed 1st WXG during a ceremony 25 May 2006.
 The 26th Operational Weather Squadron was realigned at Barksdale Air Force Base on 22 June 2006.
-Next was the 25th Operational Weather Squadron at Davis-Monthan Air Force Base on 6 July 2006, and the last 2006 addition to the team was the 9th Operational Weather Squadron which was reactivated on 20 July 2006 at Shaw Air ForceBase.
+Next was the 25th Operational Weather Squadron at Davis-Monthan Air Force Base on 6 July 2006, and the last 2006 addition to the team was the 9th Operational Weather Squadron which was reactivated on 20 July 2006 at Shaw Air Force Base.
 The 9th was subsequently inactivated on 31 May 2008.
-When the Air Force Weather Agency became the 557th Weather Wing in March 2015, three more OWSs aligned under the group: the 17th Operational Weather Squadron at Joint Base Pearl Harbor–Hickam; the 21st Operational Weather Squadron at Kapaun Air Station, Germany; and the 28th Operational Weather Squadron at Shaw AFB.
+When the Air Force Weather Agency became the 557th Weather Wing in March 2015, three more squadrons aligned under the group: the 17th Operational Weather Squadron at Joint Base Pearl Harbor–Hickam; the 21st Operational Weather Squadron at Kapaun Air Station, Germany; and the 28th Operational Weather Squadron at Shaw Air Force Base.